 Adding references from LibrarySearch

-A video showing you how to add items from LibrarySearch to EndNote Web is available from this EndNote guide page on RADAR.
+Watch this video which shows how to add items from LibrarySearch to EndNote Online

 - Transfer a single reference by clicking on the 'Cite' option next to the record details and then click on 'Export to EndNote'.

 - Transfer a batch of references by clicking on the 'Save' option to the right of each.
 Click on ‘My items’ top right once you’ve finished selecting.
 On the 'My items' screen click on the 'Cite' option above the list of references.
 Click on 'Export to EndNote'.

 - When you click on 'Export to EndNote', this will download the file to your PC.
 Note that depending on your browser you may be able to directly export the references from LibrarySearch to EndNote, by double clicking on the file.

 - Hover over the 'Collect' tab and click on the option 'Import references'

 - Click on 'Choose', browse for your saved file and select it.

 - For 'Import option', select RefMan RIS from the drop-down list.
 This list has hundreds of lines, so you'll have to scroll down it quite a way to see RefMan RIS.